Who am I?

 Central to my work now is simulating what a true, loving, and spiritual community is meant to feel like through retreats across the country with my father to combat a severely troubling loneliness epidemic.
 Most recently, we held the first-ever 30-day Ramadan retreat on a Muslim-owned farm on the coast in California.
 It was undoubtedly the greatest Ramadan of my life.
 For the first time, I experienced what life in Madinah may have felt like.

-For the last 3 years, I have worked on providing consulting and programming to organizations across the country in hopes of professionalizing community development, particularly in Mosque communities, but also beyond it.
+For the last 3 years, I have worked on providing consulting and programming to organizations across the country in hopes of professionalizing community development, particularly in Mosque communities, but also beyond them.

-With any free time I have left, I am mostly consumed by continued study of Islam with scholars across the world, which is my great love, and dabbling constantly in social entrepreneurship, which is my other great love.
+With any free time I have left, I am mostly consumed by continued study of Islam, which is my great love, and dabbling constantly in social entrepreneurship.

 In addition to all of this, I played a small role in co-founding Itqaan Institute (www.itqaaninstitute.com), a premier Qur'an learning institute established for and led by my father, whom I should’ve written this entire blurb about instead, for I owe much of my good qualities to him.